AnkushAggarwalll/TodoAndBoard/readme.md

-## Backend Assignment:
-Simple Todos on Board API The assignment involves the creation of a Todo on different boards via REST JSON API using ASP.NET Core.
-Please use the following libraries and versions:
-   - ASP.NET Core 5.0+

 ## Todos on Board API:
 We want to create RESTful APIs for a simple Todo management application.
 The APIs will perform CRUD operation for Todos and Boards.
 Todos are organized in boards, on every board there can be multiple Todos.
 A Todo contains a title (str), done (bool), a created (datetime) and updated (datetime) timestamp.
 A board has a name (str).